mox692/tokio/proposal.en.md

 file.read(&mut buf).await; // this read will use io_uring
 ```

-A downside is that this approach requires adding some new public APIs.
+A downside is that this approach requires adding some new public APIs that is only used in linux.
 Also, it cannot be applied to one-shot operations like `tokio::fs::write()` or `tokio::fs::read()`.

 **Support dedicated cfg: `--tokio_uring_fs`**
 Similar to the existing `taskdump` cfg, a new compile-time cfg option could be introduced.
 Compared to the runtime opt-in, this has the advantage of supporting one-shot APIs (`tokio::fs::write()`, `tokio::fs::read()` etc).
 However, it removes the ability to switch implementations at runtime.